-- Taste, flavour, and mixability – as a general rule, this soy powder by itself will rarely taste excellent.
+- Taste, flavor, and mixability – as a general rule, this soy powder by itself will rarely taste excellent.
 If you’re a health buff, I’d suggest opting for a pure and unflavored protein to make sure you’re getting all the nutrients you need.
 You can always mix it with other drinks or make a protein shake to make it taste better.

 - Effects – generally, it’s excellent to see a spike in clean energy when you intake any soy powder.
 It should also have something to aid with digestion and contain a healthy dose of protein.

 - Cost – nobody should have to spend too much on their health.
-Make sure your this powder is sustainable and affordable.
+Make sure this powder is sustainable and affordable.

 Overall, Myprotein is the best choice for me.
-It mixes well, gives you a dose of clean energy that improves your focus and aids in muscle recovery.
+It mixes well, gives you a dose of clean energy that improves your focus, and aids in muscle recovery.